Independence I culture: Housing

 Archaeological experiments have shown that it was possible for Independence I people to live in the High Arctic with a degree of comfort.
 Independence I people lived a nomadic way of life and therefore their dwellings needed to be relatively light so they could be transported easily.
 Independence I dwellings like other Palaeo-Eskimo dwellings during the same era generally have an emphasis on an axial element.
 Their dwellings were often a tent rather than house construction and access to firewood was limited.
-There are various Independence I dwelling types, one being the “elliptical double platform dwelling”.
+There are various Independence I dwelling types, one being the "elliptical double platform dwelling".
 A distinct feature in this kind of dwelling is the stone build midpassage with a box fireplace inside two parallel walls.
-Eigil Knuth theorised these dwellings were most likely winter dwellings and that Muskox hides were potentially used to cover the floor.
-Another kind of dwelling linked to Independence I culture which wasn’t part of Knuth’s original research was discovered at Adam C. Knuth site.
+Eigil Knuth theorised these dwellings were most likely winter dwellings and that muskox hides were potentially used to cover the floor.
+Another kind of dwelling linked to Independence I culture which wasn't part of Knuth's original research was discovered at Adam C. Knuth site.
 This kind of dwelling had a central fireplace with four sides.
 Three of the sides were surrounded by a kind of platform and the fourth side was an open space towards the entrance.
 The dwelling was divided into three sections: a living area on each side, the midpassage and a central hearth.

 The only source of heat in these tents came from the hearth as no evidence has been found of the use of oil/blubber lamps.
-Some of the hearths in these dwellings were hearths in a midpassage built within a tent ring and other hearths were box-hearths that were around 40 cm x 40 cm and built of slabs.
+Some of the hearths in these dwellings were hearths in a mid-passage built within a tent ring and other hearths were box-hearths that were around 40 × 40 cm and built of slabs.